-A vacuum that can contain the spread of dust and particles can be invaluable if you suffer from allergies.
-Looking for a model with a HEPA filter is a good starting point, as it can help trap allergens as you clean.
-A dirtbag can also be a handy addition since it reduces the chances of dust escaping when emptying the appliance.
-The overall cleaning performance is crucial, especially when removing debris such as pet hair or dust.
-While those aren't the only criteria for this list, they are the most important in determining whether a vacuum will effectively reduce the spread of allergens.
+A vacuum that can contain the spread of dust and particles is invaluable if you suffer from allergies.
+Looking for a model with a HEPA filter is a good starting point, but many brands use their own multi-step filtration systems that are also extremely effective.
+A dirtbag can also be a handy addition since it reduces the amount of dust that escapes during emptying.
+The overall cleaning performance is also crucial, especially when removing allergens like pet hair and dust.

-We've tested more than 105 vacuum cleaners, and below are our recommendations for the best vacuums for allergies.
-These recommendations are based not only on their cleaning performance on different types of surfaces and the inclusion of a HEPA filter, but also on their design and price.
+We've tested more than 110 vacuum cleaners, and below are our recommendations for the best vacuums for allergies.
+These recommendations are based on their ability to filter fine particles and their cleaning performance, but also on their design and price.
 For more buying recommendations, look at our lists of the best HEPA vacuums and the best cordless vacuums for pet hair, or for a more hands-off approach, consider our choices for the best robot vacuums for pet hair.

 -